ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/querying-overview.markdown

   The second occurance of `Where` filters entries.
   {CODE ts_region_LINQ-4-Where@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

+* Here, we retrieve a company's stock trade data.
+  Note the usage of named values, so we may address trade Volume [by name](../../../../document-extensions/timeseries/client-api/named-time-series-values).
+   {CODE-TABS}
+   {CODE-TAB:csharp:Native timeseries_region_Unnamed-Values-Query@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+   {CODE-TAB:csharp:Named timeseries_region_Named-Values-Query@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+   {CODE-TABS/}

-* In the following sample, we group heart-rate data of people above the age of 72 into 1-day groups, and retrieve each group's average heartrate and number of measurements.
+* Here, we group heart-rate data of people above the age of 72 into 1-day groups, and retrieve each group's average heartrate and number of measurements.
   The aggregated results are retrieved into an `IRavenQueryable<TimeSeriesAggregationResult>` array.
   {CODE ts_region_LINQ-6-Aggregation@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}